OUR FIVE FACETS

 International Trends & Services

 Seeks to expand the global platform for programs designed and developed to service the educational health and cultural needs of people of African descent throughout the world.
 This facet sponsored Liberian students working and living in RI, participated in "Black Dolls for Africa," and supported the Haiti commemorative to help draw awareness of the continued need.
 Partnering with Bryant university since 2009 for a two day Linkages in International Business and Foreign Affairs Empowerment of Youth (LIFE) Program to promote interest among high school students in international business, foreign affairs and multicultural relations.
-For more information, please click the link: LIFE Video
+For more information, please click the link: LIFE Video The award-winning LIFE program ran for 10 years and will have a reunion in 2022 of all program years to reconnect.
+Stay tuned.

 Helps to raise awareness about African art while making a difference in the underserved and under-represented communities.
 In partnership with Brown University's David Winton Bell Gallery, this facet brought the distinguished Harmon and Harriet Kelly Collection of African American Art to Rhode Island for a month long exhibit.
 Through our premier gala and fundraising event, "Art for a Cause" (AFAC), along with celebrating and appreciating the local artistic talents of Mary Jennings, the evening grossed over $40,000.
 The largest portion of the proceeds were donated to the Rhode Island Free Clinic.
 Our second AFAC featured work by various artists from the RI Institute for the Study of Non-Violence.
 Artist, Jordan Seaberry's work, along with sponsorships raised $12,000 for the Institute.